fulpati/phishguard_/README.md

 prediction = predict_email(email, model, tokenizer)

-print("Phishing" if prediction else "Safe") Intermediate predictions for large datasets are saved in progress_checkpoint.csv.
+print("Phishing" if prediction else "Safe")

 💻 React Frontend

 The frontend is built using React.js and interacts with the Python backend via REST APIs.
 It allows users to input email text and receive phishing/safe predictions with real-time UI feedback.

 To Start Frontend:
-bash
-Copy
-Edit

 cd frontend/react-app/
 npm install
 npm start

 🚀 Deployment
 You can deploy the backend using: